-It might surprise you, but Craigslist is actually a very useful site in finding apartments (especially places whose owners/landlords are desperate to rent out).
+It might surprise you, but Craigslist is actually a very useful site for finding apartments (especially places whose owners/landlords are desperate to rent out).

 Note: This DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.

 These are things you should know before moving so that a landlord can’t hoodwink you.